 - Tip sheets for family and care partners (Bilingual): Caring for a person with Alzheimer's or another dementia is challenging and changes regularly.
 Download one, more or all of these tip sheets for suggestions on how to handle common challenges and situations from WA Dementia Action Collaborative

 'Living with Memory Loss' Clinic Handbook- Spanish Translation

 Our handbook, Living With Memory Loss: A Basic Guide, has been developed over the past year with guidance from people living with memory loss and their care partners and including personal contributions from our clinic team and other community partners.

 - Download the Spanish translation of key content.

 Asociación de Alzheimer Local Washington State Chapter (en español)

-Alzheimer's Assocation of Washington offers a free program to inform and educate the King County Latino community about resources and services for people living with memory loss.
+Alzheimer's Assocation Washington State Chapter offers a free program to inform and educate the King County Latino community about resources and services for people living with memory loss.
 The Association can help you with:

 - Information and education about diseases that affect memory